Marie-Louise von Motesiczky: Life and work

 In Britain, von Motesiczky joined the Artists’ International Association and exhibited at the Czechoslovak Institute in London in 1944.
 After the War she rented a flat in London while her mother stayed in Amersham until 1960, when they moved into a large house at 6 Chesterford Gardens in Hampstead that was to be their home for the rest of their lives.
 Two solo exhibitions in the Hague and Amsterdam in 1952 were followed by others in Germany and Austria in the 1950s and 60s.
 After the move to Chesterford Gardens Marie-Louise’s time was increasingly dominated by the demands of caring for her mother.
 This prompted what was in many respects her most remarkable body of work: a series of unflinching portraits of her mother, expressive of the ravages of age but also the deep emotional bond between the two women.
 They showed the development of a distinctive style and subject matter of Marie-Louise’s own, moving on from the influence of Beckmann and Kokoschka.
+Yet for all her reclusiveness, Marie-Louise delighted in company and in her irregular salons which attracted such celebrities as Sir Ernst Gombrich, Hans Keller, Milein Cosman, Bettina Gross and H.G.
+Adler as well as upcoming talents such as the young Edmund de Waal and Jeremy Adler.

 The first success in her native country came in 1966 when the Wiener Secession staged a large solo exhibition which subsequently travelled to Linz, Bremen and Munich.
 Her breakthrough in the UK occurred in 1985, with a major retrospective at the Goethe Institute in London, which generated much acclaim and saw her reputation as a major Austrian artist cemented.
-However, on the subject of exhibiting, as The Independent wrote in her obituary, "Motesiczky never needed to sell her paintings, indeed she preferred to keep them around her".
+However, on the subject of exhibiting, as the artist's friend and executor Jeremy Adler wrote in his obituary for her, "Motesiczky never needed to sell her paintings, indeed she preferred to keep them around her".
 An aristocratic disdain for the marketplace meant that, while she half welcomed exhibitions, they remained uncomfortable experiences."
 The retrospective was accompanied by essays from Gunther Busch, Richard Calvocoressi and Ernst Gombrich.
 The Tate Gallery acquired three paintings and the exhibition travelled to the Fitzwilliam Museum in Cambridge.
 The last major exhibition of her lifetime took place at the Österreichische Galerie Belvedere in Vienna in 1994.
-Marie-Louise died in London on 10 June, 1996.
+Marie-Louise died in London on 10 June 1996.
 Her ashes were consigned to the family grave at the Döbling Cemetery in Vienna.